 A CFO’s role is strategic, which means they can streamline processes, drive goal setting, and create the financial infrastructure that supports a company’s ability to grow and scale.
 In other words, a CFO helps the CEO plan for the future – whether it’s three months, six months, or one year – while keeping track of the firm’s progress over time.

-Companies bring in a fractional CFO for this work because they either lack the resources and/or skills to tackle such financial challenges.
+Companies bring in a fractional CFO for this work because they lack the resources or skills to tackle such financial challenges.
 Or, they want an outside, unbiased opinion to inform their financial strategy.

 It’s important to realize that a fractional CFO is not a CPA, controller, or bookkeeper.
 These financial roles focus on organizing past and current finances, which a good CFO could do and should understand well – but that would be an inefficient use of their time.

 Solve Specific Financial Challenges

-There will be moments where companies encounter financial challenges that require the technical savvy of a CPA and the strategic vision of a CFO.
+There will be moments where companies encounter financial challenges that require the technical savvy of a CPA and the strategic vision and business consulting skills of a CFO.
 These typically arise as unique, one-off scenarios that are perfect opportunities to tap into a fractional CFO’s expertise, especially if the CFO has dealt with the issue before.
 Some examples include:

 - Creating a package for prospective lenders